SkillsUnion/tamkeen-software/docs/1-frontend/react/styling-react.md

     </div>
 ```

 Notice how the opening p tag on line 4 contains a style property which equals to a double set of curly braces.
-This code specifies a style object, the properties within must be camelCased and the values must be written in strings.
-Moreover each property and value should be seperated by a common.
+This code specifies a style object, the properties within must be in camelCase and the values must be written in strings.
+Moreover each property and value should be seperated by a comma.

 This is the resulting render in the browser.